tianyic089/tianyic089.github.io/contents/home.md

 #### Current Interests

-My interests lie in geometry and topology, especially on symplectic geometry and algebraic topology.
+My interests lie in geometry and topology, especially in symplectic geometry and algebraic topology.

 ####